Military Divorce

 Southern Minnesota Military Divorce Attorney

-The Kohlmeyer Hagen Law Office has the attorneys you need to help with a military divorce.
-Our founding partner, Jason Kohlmeyer, Mankato military divorce attorney, has military experience, and has handled numerous military divorce cases as well.
+The Kohlmeyer Hagen, Law Office Chtd., has the attorneys you need to help with a military divorce.
+Our founding partner, Jason Kohlmeyer, Mankato military divorce attorney, has military experience and has handled numerous military divorce cases as well.
 We have a wealth of knowledge and understanding of some of the more common military divorce issues listed below.

 We understand all of the complications and little wrinkles brought into play in a divorce that involves military service members.
 The different laws applying to the military will affect every aspect of the divorce, from child custody, parenting time, child support and grandparents’ rights.
 We can help.

-Four Things You Need to Know About Military Divorce in Minnesota
+4 Things To Know About Military Divorce In Minnesota

 Serving in the military can put stress on a servicemember and their family.
 In the event of a divorce, there are some unique challenges and issues that should be considered and addressed.
 Our law firm understands the complexities and nuances of military divorce.
 Here’s what military members and military spouses should know about marital separation in Minnesota.

-1. The Same General Divorce & Family Law Principles Apply
+1. The Same General Divorce And Family Law Principles Apply

 2. Civil Cases May Be Postponed During Deployment